The Beloved (band): Digital releases and special editions

 Marsh has been uploading the band's discography on streaming services such as Spotify throughout the late 2010s, including rare remixes that were previously only available on limited edition 12" records.
 In April 2019, the first single released under the Beloved name since 2000 was released for Record Store Day, "Your Love Takes Me Higher (Evil Mix)" / "Awoke", released by the band's new label New State Music.
 The first track was a previously unreleased remix of "Your Love Takes Me Higher" from 1988 and the second, "Awoke", was a previously unreleased and unnamed song from late 1990, intended for use on a direct follow-up to Happiness which was shelved.
 The single was only physically released on 12" vinyl and only had 1,500 copies pressed.

 On 31 January 2020, a remastered re-release of Where It Is was released both on streaming platforms and as a 2-CD physical set.
 It contains 31 total tracks, with bonus demos and alternate versions of tracks, along with an extensive booklet containing previously unseen photos of and in-depth information on that incarnation of the band, written by Tim Havard.
 This re-release peaked at number 88 on the UK Physical Albums Chart.
 A similar re-release of Happiness was also released on 7 August 2020, with booklet notes written by Jon Marsh.
 This peaked at number 77 on the UK Albums Chart, number 8 on the UK Physical Albums Chart and reached number 1 on the UK Dance Chart.

 Collaborations with other artists or bands

 Both Marsh and Waddington have collaborated with other artists or bands.
-Waddington co-wrote, co-produced, and contributed guitar to the System 7 (band) track "Habibi".
+Waddington co-wrote, co-produced, and contributed guitar to the System 7 track "Habibi".
 Marsh has contributed vocals to tracks from Laid and Luke Solomon, as well as remixing other artists including Depeche Mode.
-He also worked with Bent on Beautiful Otherness from their 2003 album The Everlasting Blink and We Watch the Stars, which was released in 2013.

-In 2020 Marsh gave vocals to "Sky's The Limit", a track released on Westbam's album Famous Last Songs Vol. 1 (2021).
+He also worked with Bent on "Beautiful Otherness" from their 2003 album The Everlasting Blink and We Watch the Stars, which was released in 2013.
+In 2020 Marsh provided vocals to "Sky's The Limit", a track released on Westbam's album Famous Last Songs Vol. 1 (2021).